davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 *Never roll your own database!*

 Most programmers agree with this advice.
 But have you ever stopped to consider why not?
 It can't be that *nobody* should build new file systems, databases, distributed search indexes and so on &mdash; times change, people change, hardware changes, and we aren't still using the original systems we designed back in the 1960s-70s.
-Clearly, some people must be out there successfully building their own data storage systems; so why shouldn't you or I?
+Clearly, some people must be out there successfully building new data storage systems; so why shouldn't you or I?

-One fine answer is time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free, and for most projects you don't have that kind of time.
+One reasonable answer is time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free, and for most projects you don't have that kind of time.
 There are many off-the-shelf databases, file systems and so on available to you, and chances are getting one of them to work reasonably well in your application will take less than the time it'd take to build and stabilize one of these systems yourself.

 But you certainly can build one of these systems yourself, if you want.
 It could be you'd like to get a better feel for how these systems work internally, or maybe you want to see if it's fun.
-There are people who will tell you that these systems are too complicated for us mortals to understand, and that such things are best left to the *Experts* (TM).
+There are people who will tell you that these systems are too complicated for us mortals to understand, and that such things are best left to *The Experts<sup>TM</sup>*.
 In this article, I want to show this isn't true &mdash; it's not too hard to come up with the basic design of these systems as long as you have a good grasp of basic data structures and algorithms.

 Let's try walking down a fairly simple line of reasoning that gets you more or less to today's state of the art in data storage.
 All you'll need is some basic familiarity with data structures like hash tables and binary trees.